 Head north for a Missouri multisport.

 Another dreary day in the Bozone: just cloudy and cold enough to quash enthusiasm for the weekend ahead.
 Fear not, brave Bozemanite: microclimates abound in Montana, and within a short drive you may very well find that soul-stirring sunshine you seek.
 Check the weather report for Three Forks and Helena, and if the spring sun floats high through a bright, clear sky—as it often does in these drier, warmer climes—pack up the car, point your wheels west, and make for the Missouri.
-A multitude of options await, all of which can be merged into a stimulating multisport sequence.
+A multitude of options await, all of which may be merged into a stimulating multisport sequence.
 That’s right, it’s time to bike, hike, and fish your way through a glorious spring weekend, whilst poor Bozeman proper languishes under a gloomy sheet of stratocumulus.

 To kick things off, bust the rust with a lap—or two, or three—at Copper City, where even the cool spring air won’t dampen your spirits.
 By minute 10 you’ll be toasty from the rigorous ride up; once atop the rocky bluff, it’s time to enjoy the scenery, munch an energy bar, and slip on a shell for the screamin’ joyride back to the car.
 Mark the season’s inaugural après with a cold one before loading up the bikes and tooling on into Townsend for round two.